dchu096/dweeber/README.md

 Memubot is currently under update from v11 to v12 on my PC.
 To visit the ongoing code visit the nodejs-v12 branch

+To see the ongoing discordjs commando branch see djs-commando branch

 # memubot
 ![](readmefiles/memu-bot-banner.png)